navid59/ntp-payment-api-doc/docs/intro.md

 ### API KEY
-In order to communicate with payment API, you need a specific **API KEY**
+In order to communicate with the payment API, you need a specific **API KEY**

 From NETOPIA **[Payments admin](https://admin.netopia-payments.com/)** -> Profile -> Security, you can generate an **API KEY**